<nav class="navbar" id="navbar">

 5. BDCs & High-Yield — Monthly Income Engines

 Business Development Companies (BDCs) lend to middle-market companies and are required to distribute at least 90% of taxable income.
 The result: some of the highest sustainable yields in the equity market.
-I use BDCs as my cash-flow engine — many pay monthly dividends and offer yields between 9% and 12%.
+I use BDCs as my cash-flow engine — many pay monthly dividends and offers yields between 9% and 12%.
+Read my deep dive: BDCs Explained — How They Work and Why I Own Them.

 Stock Ticker Div Yield P/E Note